AdobeDocs/cloudmanager-api-docs/understanding-metric-data.md

 Here, we can see that this is the `coverage` metric, the expected value is `50`, the actual value is `50.4`, to pass the actual value must be greater than or equal to (GTE) the expected value, that the metric passed.

 The `kpi` value is a _technical_ value which will generally need to be translated into a user-facing value.
-The reference material below provides a mapping between the technical name in the API response and the names/definitions in the [documentation](https://www.adobe.com/go/aem_cloud_mgr_testresults_en).
+The reference tables below provide mappings between the technical name in the API response and the names/definitions in the [documentation](https://www.adobe.com/go/aem_cloud_mgr_testresults_en) for each of the quality gates.

 ### Code Quality